South Carolina Spinal Cord Injury Lawyers

-Spinal cord injury cases require the need for a life care planner, a specialist who will coordinate with all of the plaintiff’s doctors to create a clear medically probable future care plan.
+Spinal cord damage cases require the need for a life care planner, a specialist who will coordinate with all of the plaintiff’s doctors to create a clear medically probable future care plan.
 As with wage loss, a forensic economist must take the findings of the life care plan and place a value on the services, taking into account the rising costs of medical assistance.
-The future payment stream is likewise relegated to present value for benefit of judge and jury.
+The future payment stream is likewise relegated to present value for the benefit of the judge and jury.

 Loss of Earning Capacity

 Spinal cord injury victims face the hard reality of the potential inability to work.
-This issue needs to be evaluated with expert rehabilitation specialists and forensic economists to help prepare a proper presentation of a client’s wage loss or loss of earning capacity.
+This issue needs to be evaluated with expert spinal cord rehabilitation specialists and forensic economists to help prepare a proper presentation of a client’s wage loss or loss of earning capacity.

 Rehabilitation specialists will assess the injured to determine what skills still exist and what occupational options are still available, if any.
 The specialist will also consult with the client’s doctors, as well as review any necessary medical records to better evaluate the potential for future employment.